Top 10 Instagram Mums you need to follow

 Follow her for: a welcome flip side to the seemingly constant pressure for mothers to be 'perfect'.
 Her online platform for like-minded parents is a space to share the realities of parenthood - and to say it’s OK for mums to put themselves first sometimes!
 It now also features a dedicated dad’s blog - The FMLY Man - and a range of digital masterclasses, sharing Molly's tips learned through growing a blog into a brand.

-Who is she: Binky Felstead, ex-Made in Chelsea star who after the birth of her daughter founded Mummy Tribe - a series of fitness and wellness retreats for mothers, along with a series of parenting talks and workshops, a blog and her @mummytribe Instagram which now has well over 35k followers.
+Who is she: Binky Felstead, ex-Made in Chelsea star who after the birth of her daughter founded Mummy Tribe - a series of fitness and wellness retreats for mothers, along with a series of parenting talks and workshops, a blog and her @mummytribe Instagram which now has 45k followers.

 Follow her for: details on the latest Mummy Tribe retreats, events and workshops.
 Set in a range of unique sites including a Grade II Listed Farmhouse, Eco-lodge Treehouses, Converted Barns and Shepherd Huts, the luxury trips not only include nutritionist-prepared meals, spa treatments, HIIT workouts and guided hikes but also morning meditation classes, yoga and pilates - all while your little’uns are being cared for in the pop-up creche by their own dedicated nanny.

-Who is she: influencer and mum Frédérique Harrel (aka Freddie), a 28-year-old stylist, blogger and fashion marketing guru hailing from Paris, but based in London.
-She runs talks and workshops on confidence and style and has just opened a location for Big Hair No Care, her brand of ethical afro hair extensions.
+Who is she: influencer and mum Frédérique Harrel (aka Freddie), a 33-year-old stylist, blogger and fashion marketing guru hailing from Paris, but based in London.
+She runs SHE Unleashed, talks and workshops on confidence and style.
+In 2017 Freddie launched Big Hair No Care, a brand of ethical afro hair extensions.
+It was recently relaunched as RadSwan - the conscious beauty brand built with, and for the global African diaspora.

 Follow her for: news, events, reviews and honest comment for ‘people who happen to be parents’.
-Along with her husband, Matt Farquharson (Papa Pukka), Anna has also co-written a book Parenting The Sh*t Out of Life, now a Sunday Times bestseller.
+Along with her husband, Matt Farquharson (Papa Pukka), Anna has also co-written two bestselling non-fiction books Parenting The Sh*t Out of Life and Where’s My Happy Ending? and their debut novel, Underbelly, is coming August 2021.

 Follow her for: her campaign (Zoë wants to prove that the concept of dressing ‘like a mum’ does not exist - and to educate retailers and brands to help them understand what it means for a body and a mind to grow a baby), her website and her Instagram.
 In them you can find outfit inspiration, beauty tips and style ideas; because in Zoë’s words; ‘mums should wear whatever they like, whatever they feel confident and happy wearing - a good outfit can make for a better day!’